 Too much water will drown your plant.
-After the holidays, don’t forget to water the poinsettia, but decrease the amount by April.
+After the holidays, don’t forget to water your Poinsettia but decrease the amount by April.
 If you want it to bloom again, add some fertilizer.
-Regular doses of water and fertilizer will keep your poinsettia alive and well through the summer, but avoid adding fertilizer to the soil during the holidays.
+Regular doses of both will keep your topiary alive and well through the summer, but avoid adding fertilizer to the soil during the holidays.

 Potting, Cutting, and Pruning

 After putting the poinsettia on display for the holidays, there will be dried-out leaves and stems everywhere.
 Take the plant out of its sleeve, and put in a decent-sized pot.
-By mid-May, cut back the stems by around 4 inches.
-Cut the stems by another inch in early July.
-The stems should have grown branches and leaves by August, so cut the new stems again.
+By mid-May, cut back the stems by around 4 inches, then cut them by another inch in early July.
+They should have grown branches and leaves by August, so cut the new stems again.
 Be sure to leave three or four leaves on each shoot.
-This is the last cutting you’ll do until the next spring, so this is very important.
+This is the last cutting you’ll do until the next spring, so this step is very important.

-A poinsettia in bloom is a happy poinsettia.
-It’s not easy, but if you take good care of it, you get the chance to see it bloom the following year.by
+A poinsettia in bloom is a happy plant.
+It’s not easy, but if you take good care of it, you get the chance to see it’s rewarding bloom the following year.by